Publication Ethics and Publication Malpractice Statements

 - If the work involves chemicals, procedures or equipment that have any unusual hazards inherent in their use, the authors must clearly identify these in the manuscript.
 If the work involves the use of animals or human participants, the authors should ensure that all procedures are performed in compliance with relevant laws and institutional guidelines and that the appropriate institutional committee(s) has approved them; the manuscript should contain a statement to this effect.
 Authors should also include a statement in the manuscript that informed consent was obtained for experimentation with human participants.
 The privacy rights of human participants must always be observed.

-- Authors are obliged to cooperate fully by responding promptly to editors’ requests for raw data, clarifications, and proof of ethics approval, patient consents and copyright permissions.
+- Authors are obliged to cooperate fully by responding promptly to Editors’ requests for raw data, clarifications, and proof of ethics approval, patient consents and copyright permissions.
 In the case of a first decision of "revisions necessary", authors should respond to the reviewers’ comments systematically, point by point, and in a timely manner, revising and re-submitting their manuscript to the journal by the deadline.

 Article Withdrawal: Only used for Articles in Advance, which represent early versions of articles and sometimes contain errors, or may have been accidentally submitted twice.
 Article Retraction: Infringements of professional ethical codes, such as multiple submission, bogus claims of authorship, plagiarism, fraudulent use of data, falsification and fabrication.
 Article Replacement: In cases where the article, if acted upon, might pose a serious health risk.
 Article Removal: Legal limitations.
-This will only occur where the article is clearly defamatory, or infringes on others’ legal rights, or where the article, if acted upon, might pose a serious health risk.
+This will only occur where the article is clearly defamatory or infringes on others’ legal rights, or where the article, if acted upon, might pose a serious health risk.
 Correction: Authors should contact the Editor of the journal, who will determine the impact of the change and decide on the appropriate course of action.
-Impact Journals will only publish a correction for the published article after receiving approval and instructions from the Editor.
+Impact Journals will only publish a correction for a published article after receiving approval and instructions from the Editor.

-The publisher is committed to the availability of publications and ensures the content preservation/accessibility by partnering with the corresponding organizations.
+The Publisher is committed to the availability of publications and ensures the content preservation/accessibility by partnering with the corresponding organizations.
 All Impact Journals content is archived in PubMed Central.

 The publisher also maintains the journals' own digital archives.